HKFree/UserDB/readme.md

 Known current issue: Wewimo not working, `pear2/net_routeros` need to be fixed.

-Consider updating Latte to 3.0.
+Consider updating Latte to 3.0 (?).

-Consider updating Nette to 3.2.